-Ipswich is a vibrant county town and regional centre with a strong heritage and the new University of Suffolk on the town's transformed Waterfront.
+Ipswich is a vibrant and culturally diverse county town and regional centre with a strong heritage and the new University of Suffolk on the town's transformed Waterfront.

-Ipswich's vibrant arts and culture offer includes numerous festivals and events; three heritage parks and lots of open spaces make the town one of the greenest in the country; and good transport links, including just over an hour to London by train, make Ipswich a great place to live, work and study.
+Ipswich's vibrant arts and culture offer includes numerous festivals and events; three heritage parks; four museums and lots of open spaces make the town one of the greenest in the country; and good transport links make Ipswich a great place to live, work and study.

-Ipswich was recently named as the best place in the UK for people to start a business and has a thriving port and hi-tech and commercial sectors.
-It is also an important centre for public administration, housing local government, health and related hubs.
+Ipswich has forged the best of old and new – it is a thriving port and hi-tech and commercial hub.
+It is also an important centre for public administration, housing local government, health and related activities.

-- Ipswich is increasingly multicultural with 17.1% of the community from non-white British ethnicities, and over 70 languages being spoken.
+- Ipswich is increasingly multicultural, with 17.1% of the community from non-white British ethnicities, and more than 70 languages being spoken.

 - Ipswich has 15,700 (18.7%) economically inactive residents, which is 4.6% lower than the England average and 4,200 (26.7%) are actively wanting a job.